svalinn/DAGMC/doc/usersguide/uw2.rst

 FluDAG Run
 ==========
-And now FluDAG, first we produce the mat.inp snippet file, this must then be pasted into the full Fluka input deck
+For FluDAG, first we produce the mat.inp snippet file: this must then be pasted into the full Fluka input deck
 ::
    %> mainfludag example.h5m